Slowly Rotating Black Holes in 4D Einstein Gauss-Bonnet Gravity: Properties of the Solution

 using the same reality criteria as in the AdS case.
 When $\alpha$ is outside this allowed range we find solution sets that lie in a region of parameter space with no black hole event horizon.
 Since we restrict ourselves to $\alpha>0$, we can then define a critical value for the coupling constant in de Sitter from the upper bound

 Armed with an understanding of the de Sitter horizon structure and the allowed regions of parameter space, we solve numerically for the black hole horizon radius and angular velocity, the results of which are plotted in figures \ref{fig:horizonsds} and \ref{fig:hav ds} respectively.
-Once again we observe that the presence of a minimum mass yields a maximal angular velocity, indicted by the termination points of the blue curves at any given $\alpha$.
-Unlike AdS, this extrema at the minimum mass point is a \textit{globally} maximal value for a given coupling constant.
-In all cases the angular velocity reaches its global minimum at the maximal mass, where for small enough $\alpha$ the angular velocity changes signs near this point.
-As $M$ increases the allowed range of angular velocity increasingly diminishes, vanishing when $\alpha = \alpha_C$.
+Once again we observe that the presence of a minimum mass yields a maximal angular velocity, indicated by the leftmost termination points of the blue curves for any given $\alpha$.
+In all cases the angular velocity reaches its global minimum at the maximal mass.
+As $\alpha$ increases the allowed range of mass/angular velocity increasingly diminishes, vanishing when $\alpha = \alpha_C$.